-A36.
-EATING DISORDER SERVICES

-Professional attendance by a general practitioner to review an eligible patient's eating disorder treatment and management plan prepared by the general practitioner, an associated medical practitioner working in general practice, or a consultant physician practising in the specialty of psychiatry or paediatrics, if:
+Group A36.
+Eating Disorder Services Subgroup 3.
+Review of eating disorder treatment plans Professional attendance by a general practitioner to review an eligible patient's eating disorder treatment and management plan prepared by the general practitioner, an associated medical practitioner working in general practice, or a consultant physician practising in the specialty of psychiatry or paediatrics, if: (a) the general practitioner reviews the treatment efficacy of services provided under the eating disorder treatment and management plan, including a discussion with the patient regarding whether the eating disorders psychological treatment and dietetic services are meeting the patient's needs; and (b) modifications are made to the eating disorder treatment and management plan, recorded in writing, including:

-- (a) the general practitioner reviews the treatment efficacy of services provided under the eating disorder treatment and management plan, including a discussion with the patient regarding whether the eating disorders psychological treatment and dietetic services are meeting the patient's needs; and - (b) modifications are made to the eating disorder treatment and management plan, recorded in writing, including: - (i) recommendations to continue with treatment options detailed in the plan; or - (ii) recommendations to alter the treatment options detailed in the plan, with the new arrangements documented in the plan; and - (c) initiates referrals for a review by a consultant physician practising in the specialty of psychiatry or paediatrics, where appropriate; and - (d) the general practitioner offers the patient and the patient's carer (if any, and if the practitioner considers it appropriate and the patient agrees): - (i) a copy of the plan; and - (ii) suitable education about the eating disorder

-Fee: \$72.85 Benefit: 100% = \$72.85 Extended Medicare Safety Net Cap: \$218.55
+3. REVIEW OF EATING DISORDER TREATMENT A36.
+EATING DISORDER SERVICES PLANS recommendations to continue with treatment options detailed in the plan; or (i) recommendations to alter the treatment options detailed in the plan, with the new arrangements documented in the plan; and (c) initiates referrals for a review by a consultant physician practising in the specialty of psychiatry or paediatrics, where appropriate; and the general practitioner offers the patient and the patient's carer (if any, and if the practitioner considers it appropriate and the patient agrees): (i) a copy of the plan; and (ii) suitable education about the eating disorder (See para AN.36.1, AN.36.3 of explanatory notes to this Category) Fee: \$73.95 Benefit: 100% = \$73.95Extended Medicare Safety Net Cap: \$221.85 Professional attendance by a medical practitioner to review an eligible patient's eating disorder treatment and management plan prepared by the medical practitioner, an associated medical practitioner working in general practice, or a consultant physician practising in the specialty of psychiatry or paediatrics, if: (a) the medical practitioner reviews the treatment efficacy of services provided under the eating disorder treatment and management plan, including a discussion with the patient regarding whether the eating disorders psychological treatment and dietetic services are meeting the patient's needs; and (b) modifications are made to the eating disorder treatment and management plan, recorded in writing, including: (i) recommendations to continue with treatment options detailed in the plan; or (ii) recommendations to alter the treatment options detailed in the plan, with the new arrangements documented in the plan; and (c) initiates referrals for a review by a consultant physician practising in the specialty of psychiatry or paediatrics, where appropriate; and (d) the medical practitioner offers the patient and the patient's carer (if any, and if the practitioner considers it appropriate and the patient agrees): (i) a copy of the plan; and (ii) suitable education about the eating disorder.
+(See para AN.36.1, AN.36.3 of explanatory notes to this Category) Fee: \$59.15 Benefit: 100% = \$59.15 90265 Extended Medicare Safety Net Cap: \$177.45 Professional attendance of at least 30 minutes in duration at consulting rooms by a consultant physician in the practice of the consultant physician's specialty of psychiatry for an eligible patient, if: